apollographql/graphql-tag/README.md

 import { enableExperimentalFragmentVariables, disableExperimentalFragmentVariables } from 'graphql-tag';
 ```

-Enabling this feature allows you declare documents of the form
+Enabling this feature allows you to declare documents of the form.

 ```graphql
 fragment SomeFragment ($arg: String!) on SomeType {